-Each member of the Board of Trustees of Waldorf College (the “College”) must maintain the highest ethical standards and avoid actual or apparent conflicts between their personal interests and those of the College.
+Each member of the Board of Trustees of Waldorf University (the “University”) must maintain the highest ethical standards and avoid actual or apparent conflicts between their personal interests and those of the University.
 This policy statement is intended to provide specific guidance to all Trustees in maintaining the foregoing standards.
 This statement applies and shall be disseminated to all Trustees as the official statement of the Board of Trustees’ general policy.

-In the conduct of the College’s affairs, all Trustees must be aware that the paramount consideration and the predicate for all decisions shall be the best interest of the College.
-Adherence to this standard is furthered when all matters are approached with an open mind, constrained always to the best interest of the College; all judgments are based on information that is complete and accurate for the purpose at hand; and each person is tolerant of the ideas and positions of others.
+In the conduct of the University’s affairs, all Trustees must be aware that the paramount consideration and the predicate for all decisions shall be the best interest of the University.
+Adherence to this standard is furthered when all matters are approached with an open mind, constrained always to the best interest of the University; all judgments are based on information that is complete and accurate for the purpose at hand; and each person is tolerant of the ideas and positions of others.

 All potential conflicts of interest shall be disclosed at the earliest possible time during any meeting or other proceeding at which a matter is to be considered involving an organization in which such a personal interest is held.
 When a conflict or potential conflict exists, the affected person shall abstain from voting or acting upon the pertinent item, withdraw from the meeting, and abstain from participating in or informally influencing the decision-making process except to provide factual information upon request.

 This statement of policy shall in no way be construed to limit whatsoever any conflicts of interest provision (whether or not it is explicitly designated as such) in the Charter and Bylaws of the Board of Public Trustees.
 Each Trustee is responsible for reviewing the Charter and Bylaws of the Board of Trustees, and all provisions thereof are hereby incorporated by reference.